2014 Toyota Camry

 The face of the Camry SE is tweaked, for the better, with body color over the black mesh grille, and more aggressive air intakes in the valance under the bumper.
 Headlamps are outlined in black, angled, narrow and sleek, with a neat little notch in the line at the bottom.

 Interior materials are different on different trim levels.
 Camry L, LE and XLE use a nice fabric, while the Camry SE uses a combination of fabric with SofTex synthetic leather trim.
-Real leather is available on Camry XLE, with leather-trimmed ultrasuede available on the SE and XLE Hybrid.
+Real leather is standard on Camry XLE V6 and optional on the four-cylinder XLE, with leather-trimmed ultrasuede available on the SE and XLE Hybrid.

 The fit of the front buckets is good on the Camry LE and XLE, with more bolstering on the SE.
 The Camry Hybrid has its own material, more like the SE.
 Trims are different too: LE is silver, XLE wood, SE silver grain, and Hybrid a metallic tech grain.